HolonIQ is a market intelligence platform that provides market insights and data. Use of HolonIQ is subject to these Terms of Service.

 3.6 If the Customer does not accept the introduction or change to any Fees, then it can simply terminate its Account.

-3.7 No refunds on Fees are offered except where required under law or as agreed at the absolute discretion of the Company.
+3.7 No refunds on Fees are offered except where required under law or as agreed at the absolute discretion of the Company or as outlined in Clause 6.13.

 3.8 The Customer agrees that the Company shall not be responsible or liable in any way for interruptions to the availability of the Platform or the loss of Customer Data in the event of suspension and/or termination of their Account pursuant to clause 3.